Karnataka Election Results 2018: How state voted shows why Bengaluru model needs to be emulated more

 Renuka Vishwanath, a former IAS officer standing as an AAP candidate, got a mere 2858 votes.
 Others got even less.
 Darshan Puttannaiah, son of late Puttannaiah, a very popular farmer leader, was able to get 73,779 votes, but still lost by a margin of 22,224 in the old Mysore region, a Vokkaliga belt that preferred the JD(S).

 Whether it was the mining barons or those accused in scams, none of the parties shied away from giving them tickets and voters didn’t mind making them their choice.
-An analysis by ADR shows there are 77 winners with declared criminal cases — 35% of the winners are in conflict with law.
+An analysis by ADR shows there are 77 winners with declared criminal cases — 35% of the winners are in conflict with the law.

 Click here for full list of winners in Karnataka Election Results